 These excursions tie in with Curriculum for Excellence requirements for children to develop curiosity and understanding for the natural world in their locality.
 In particular they will develop the skills for an investigative approach to discovery.
 Learners shall be encouraged to consider human impact on the beach environment and in-turn consider potential impact on local biodiversity where relevant.

-Safety measures will be addressed, and in particular the potential hazards associated with a rock pooling activity.
+Safety measures will be addressed, in particular, the potential hazards associated with rock pool activities.
 Although safety advice will be given before each excursion onto the East Sands, teachers are responsible for risk assessment documentation associated with school field trips.